-Fees are subject to change by The Trustees of the California State Colleges. • FEES PAYABLE AT TIME OF REGISTRATION (PER SEMESTER) Fees for more than six units: Materials and service.
-Student activity fee.
-Student Union Fee.
-Auditors pay same fees as students carrying courses for credit. \$51.00 9.50 7.00 Total required fees \$67.50 Fees for six units or less: Materials and service Student activity fee Student Union Fee Auditors pay same fees as students carrying courses for credit.
-Total required fees 26.00 4.75 3.50 \$34.25 Tuition for nonresident student: - (In addition to materials and service, activity, and student union fees) Nonresident student enrolled for 15 units or more.
-Nonresident student enrolled for less than 15 units, or fraction thereof (per unit) 445.00 (For fee-paying purposes, zero unit courses are counted as one unit) Tuition for visa-foreign student (as prescribed by regulations): (In addition to materials and service, activity, and student union fees) Foreign student enrolled for 15 units or more 127.50 Parking fees: 12.00 Students carrying more than six units Students carrying six units or less Each alternate car in addition to first vehicle.
-Two wheeled, self-propelled vehicle: Student carrying more than six units.
-Student carrying six units or less 13.00 6.00 1.00 3.25 1.50 MISCELLANEOUS FEES (Fees payable when service is rendered) Application for admission or readmission (non-refundable) Late registration Change of program Failure to meet administratively required appointment or time limit 10.00 5.00 1.00 2.00 1.00 Transcript of record (first copy free) R.O.T.C. deposit (unexpended portion is refundable) 10.00 Check returned for any cause Studio lesson, per lesson per student Current fee per semester (15 40-minute lessons) Organ practice 10.00 90.00 10.00 Loss or damage of equipment and library books.
-Cost
+Fees are subject to change by The Trustees of the California State Colleges.

+FEES PAYABLE AT TIME OF REGISTRATION (PER SEMESTER)

+Materials and services dis.

+Student activity fee \$5

+Student Union Fee

+Facilities Fee

+Auditors pay same fees as students carrying courses for credit.

+Total required fees \$7

+Materials and service

+Materials and service \$54

+Student activity fee 303.0

+Student Union Fee - :

+racinues rec

+Auditors pay same fees as students carrying courses for credit.
+Service Servic

+Total required fees \$65

+uition for nonresident student:

+In addition to materials and service, activity, and student union fees)

+Nonresident student enrolled for 15 units or more \$445

+Nonresident student enrolled for less than 15 units, or fraction thereof (per unit (For fee-paying purposes, zero unit courses are counted as one unit)) 3(

+uition for visa-foreign student (as prescribed by regulations):

+In addition to materials and service, activity, and student union fees)

+Foreign student enrolled for 15 units or more.
+Foreign student enrolled for less than 15 units 180

+17

+(For fee-paying purposes, zero unit courses are counted as one unit) .
+12

+arking fees: THE REAL PROPERTY.

+Students carrying more than six units.
+Students carrying six units or less.
+13

+Fach alternate car in addition to first vehicle - 6

+Each alternate car in addition to first vehicle.
+Two wheeled, self-propelled vehicle: TO ST

+Student carrying more than six units 3

+Student carrying six units or less 1

+USCELLANICOLIS EFFS

+AISCELLANEOUS FEES

+(Fees payable when service is rendered)

+application for admission or readmission (non-refundable) 20

+- D - 5

+hange of program - 1

+ranscript of record (first copy free) 2

+O.T.C. deposit (unexpended portion is refundable) 10

+heck returned for any cause 2

+tudio lesson, per lesson per student 1.00 to 10

+Current fee per semester (15 40-minute lessons) - 90

+rgan practice .
+10

+oss or damage of equipment and library books C